MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

     Wait for the compute session to start.
 This provides a compute context for the prompt flow.
 While you're waiting, in the **Flow** tab, review the sections for the tools in the flow.

+    >**Note**: Due to infrastructure and capacity limitations, the compute session may fail to start during high-demand periods.
+If that happens, you can skip using prompt flow and start the task **Create a RAG client app with the Azure AI Foundry and Azure OpenAI SDKs**.

     Then, when the compute session has started...

 1. In the **Inputs** section, ensure the inputs include: